Apprenticeship Job Creation Tax Credit

-The AJCTC is a non-refundable tax credit equal to 10% of the eligible salaries and wages payable to eligible apprentices in respect of employment after May 1, 2006.
+The Apprenticeship Job Creation Tax Credit (AJCTC) is a non-refundable tax credit equal to 10% of the eligible salaries and wages payable to eligible apprentices in respect of employment after May 1, 2006.
 The maximum credit an employer can claim is $2,000 per year for each eligible apprentice.
-If your business hires an "eligible apprentice", you qualify to claim the credit.
+If your business hires an eligible apprentice, you qualify to claim the credit.

 A prescribed trade includes the trades currently listed as Red Seal Trades.
-For more information, see the Interprovincial Standards Red Seal Program.
+For more information, see Red Seal Program.

-If you are an employer, you will be able to claim the credit on your Individual Income Tax Return, on line 412 – Investment tax credit, by filing Form T2038(IND), Investment Tax Credit (Individuals).
+If you are an employer, you will be able to claim the AJCTC on your individual income tax return, on line 412 – Investment tax credit, by filing Form T2038(IND), Investment Tax Credit (Individuals).

-In addition, any unused credit may be carried back three years and carried forward 20 years.
+Also, any unused credit may be carried back 3 years and carried forward 20 years.

 When two or more related employers employ the same apprentice, special rules apply to ensure that the $2,000 limit is allocated to only one employer.